datawire/ambassador-docs/docs/edge-stack/1.13/topics/install/aes-operator.md

     metadata:
       name: ambassador
     spec:
-      installOSS: true
+      version: 1.2.0
     EOF
     ```

 ## Updates by the Operator

 After the `AmbassadorInstallation` is created for the first time, the Operator
-will then use the list of releases available for the $productName$ Helm Chart for
+will then use the list of releases available for the Ambassador Helm Chart for
 determining the most recent version that can be installed, using the optional
 Version Syntax for filtering the releases that are acceptable.

-It will then install $productName$, using any extra arguments provided in the `AmbassadorInstallation`,
+It will then install Ambassador, using any extra arguments provided in the `AmbassadorInstallation`,
 like the `baseImage`, the `logLevel` or any of the `helmValues`.

 For example: